-Early on in this journey, I was a little disappointed to think that there were so few books available for my Christian children to read.
+Early on in the Christian classical homeschooling journey, I was a disappointed to think that there should be so few truly profitable books for my Christian children to read.
 But now, I find myself completely overwhelmed with the wealth of wonderful Christian books to read, and despair that I cannot possibly fit all of them into my children’s curriculum!

 In public school, I learned that the classics were written by Hemingway, Hawthorne, Twain, Shakespeare, Faulkner.
 Oscar Wilde, Edgar Allen Poe, Walt Whitman.
 Heart of Darkness, The Catcher in the Rye, and 1984.
 Emily and Charlotte Brontë, L. M. Montgomery, Mary Shelley.
 I loved these books (well, I was never crazy about Faulkner).
 I kept most of them in my library, even years after finishing high school and college.